The Good Old Days (British TV series)

-The Good Old Days is a BBC television light entertainment programme produced by Barney Colehan which ran for 30 years from 20 July 1953 to 31 December 1983.
+The Good Old Days was a BBC television light entertainment programme produced by Barney Colehan which ran for 30 years from 20 July 1953 to 31 December 1983.

 It was performed at the Leeds City Varieties and recreated an authentic atmosphere of the Victorian–Edwardian music hall with songs and sketches of the era performed in the style of the original artistes.

 The audience dressed in period costume and joined in the singing, especially "Down at the Old Bull and Bush" which closed the show each week.
 The show was compered throughout its whole run (except for the first two shows) by Leonard Sachs, who introduced the acts from a desk situated at the side of the stage.
 In the course of its run it featured about 2,000 performers.
 Each show was up to an hour long.

-The orchestra pit was deliberately visible in front of the main stage.
-The orchestra leader for many years was Bernard Herrmann (not the American film composer, but a flautist and later conductor with the BBC Northern Dance Orchestra).

 History

 Early in 1953 Barney Colehan devised a one-off show entitled "The Story of the Music Hall" presented by Deryck Guyler.
 The programme proved so popular that it was decided to create a series under the title of "The Good Old Days".